Enso21/Stories/docs/markdown/the-questionnaire.md

 77. What's a real-life object that you want?
 (Julia)
 78. Fruit box or memory camera?
 (Huy and Charlotte)
 79. You're given a poke bowl.
 Do you stir before eating?
 (Soon Jae)
+80. Would you rather die today or live forever.
+(Cameron)